 Stickers evolved from Sir Rowland Hill’s glutinous coating on postage stamps in 1839, requiring a lick to stick, to R. Stanton Avery’s invention of self-adhesive stickers in 1935, changing the way we label and decorate things forever.
 From the smiley faces that brighten up your day to gold stars for a job well done, stickers are a staple in classrooms, offices, and scrapbooks around the world.

-Whether you’re a crafty creator, a planner addict, or just someone who loves a little sparkle, take this day to decorate your world.
-Stick around for some fun, and unleash the power of the playful peel-and-stick art that adds a colorful touch to everything! 🌟
+If you’re a crafty creator, a planner addict, or someone who loves a little sparkle, take this day to decorate your world.
+Stick around for some fun and unleash the playful peel-and-stick art that brings a colorful touch to everything! 🌟

 January 23 – National Handwriting Day